The Intermittent Volunteer’s Weblog

 which are sure to come again soon.

-her husband was taking the steps he had to take to get off the street. back to zero.
+her husband was taking the steps he had to take to get off the street.

 “wait, wait,” i tell her, and i put my arm around her and walk her back down the sidewalk toward the friends who’ve come with me, wanting her to tell another witness, wanting the words to be hers, not mine. words coming out of a sad face, a cold face, a numb face — a face that can barely hold any more sorrow, but that endures, and one that seems to be past anger, because it has no recourse. as we walk, she asks me, ‘do you have any clothes? they took everything.’ ‘i’ll bring you some,’ i promise.